Tampa Bay Markets drive millions in local growth

 Customers line up at the Holy Guacamole booth during a Tampa Bay Markets event, where containers of freshly made guacamole and colorful salsas are displayed alongside ripe avocados.

-Markets like those run by Tampa Bay Markets do more than fill sidewalks.
-They keep dollars circulating locally, foster new entrepreneurs and strengthen small businesses throughout the region.
+Markets like those run by Tampa Bay Markets keep dollars circulating locally, lower barriers for entrepreneurs and strengthen small businesses across the region.

-“I think people see how they can have a full-time job but still make really great cookies or cupcakes,” Ferrecchia said.
-“They want to do something on the side, and the markets make that possible.”
+“I think people see how they can have a full time job but still make really great products,” Ferrecchia said.
+“The markets make that possible.”

-Fifteen years after its first booth, Tampa Bay Markets has grown into one of the region’s quiet economic engines.
-Vendors may come and go, but the sense of community and the local momentum remain constant.
+Fifteen years after its first event, Tampa Bay Markets has grown into one of Tampa Bay’s quiet economic engines.
+Vendors may come and go, but the local momentum remains.

 Visit Tampa Back Markets’ website to find the market nearest you.